AK6263/AI-Solar-Power-Prediction/README.md

 Please check `Final_Submission.ipynb` for our final submission code.

-The file `Shell AI Pitch_final.pptx` contains the Pitch of our Level 1 Submission.
+The file `Shell AI Pitch_final.ppt` contains the Pitch of our Level 1 Submission.